Impersonation

 • Document what you found

-• Communicate findings to the user
+• Communicate findings to the team member

 • Implement or recommend fixes